osipov/district-insurance-sample/README.md

 The release process will remind you to make sure there are no conflicting Container Service instances in your organization.
 It will also deploy a NOOP app to integrate the demo application with the Tradeoff Analytics service.

 You will be prompted to provide the Container Service image registry URL.
+You can find this URL by logging into Bluemix and clicking on Create a Container button.
+It will be shown under Image Registry URL.

-Once the IP address is provided, use it to login to http://<ip> with bob / secret as credentials.
+Once the IP address is provided, use it to login to http://\<ip\> with bob / secret as credentials.

 Deploy with the IBM DevOps Delivery Pipeline
 --------------------------------------

 After logging into your github account, open the following repository and fork it into your own account